Maid of Honour Duties: The Ultimate Guide

 7. Organise the Hen Party and any other pre-wedding events.

-8. Provide emotional support and be available to help with any questions or issues that come up during the wedding planning process.
+8. Provide support and be available to help with any questions or issues that come up during the planning process.

 Top Tip!